cocos/cocos-docs/en/ui/sliced-sprite.md

 After opening **Sprite Editor**, you will see there is a green line around the image, which indicates the position of the current 9-sliced split line.
 Drag the mouse to the split line, you will see the shape of the cursor change, then you can press down and drag the mouse to modify the position of the split line.

-We click and drag the four split lines at the top, bottom, and sides respectively and cut the image into a 9-slicing.
+We click and drag the four split lines at the left/right/upper/lower side respectively and cut the image into a 9-slicing.
 The nine areas will apply different zooming in/out strategies when the Sprite size changes, which is as illustrated below:

 ![sliced](sliced-sprite/editing.png)